goblimey/scaffolder/README.md

 Installing the Scaffolder
 =================

-Once you've installed the Go tools and created your project, you can install the scaffolder.
+Once you've installed the Go tools and created your project directory, you can install the scaffolder.
 It needs various bits and pieces of ready-made Go software, so download those first.